CFUnited 2020 : Keynote Speakers

 Mike graduated from Holland Christian High School in 2004, Calvin College with a degree in Secondary Education in 2008 and Grand Valley State University’s Graduate School for Public and Nonprofit Administration in 2011.
 Mike is also a Certified Gift Planning Associate and a Certified Fund Raising Manager.

-Neel Hajra, CEO, Ann Arbor Area Community Foundation
+Neel Hajra, JD, Ann Arbor Area Community Foundation

 Neel joined the Ann Arbor Area Community Foundation (AAACF) in 2010 and became CEO in 2015.
 During his CEO tenure AAACF has received a national HUD award for public-private partnerships, a local NAACP award for its scholarship work, and was identified as one of the 20 fastest-growing community foundations nationally from 2015 – 2017.

 Isaiah M. Oliver is President and Chief Executive Officer of the Community Foundation of Greater Flint, a charitable organization focused on engaging people in philanthropy to build a stronger community.
 He leads the Foundation’s strategic priorities around improving literacy rates, increasing access to healthy food, strengthening resident-led neighborhood improvements, and providing critical resources to the children affected by the Flint Water Crisis.
 He previously served as the Foundation’s Vice President of Community Impact.